grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-net-grpc/client/_index.md

 ---
 title: Client
-excerpt: 'Client is a gRPC client that can interact with a gRPC server.'
+description: 'Client is a gRPC client that can interact with a gRPC server.'
 weight: 10
 weight: 20
 ---